WeaverTVSC/dwwb/README.md

 ### Syntax

-By default all of the URLs in the markdown articles are local to the directory they're located in.
-If you want to refer to the root of the wiki, there is a special pandoc filter that's executed for all articles which replaces all occurrences of the string `%ROOT%` with the path to the root directory.

 To get a comprehensive understanding of how the pandoc markdown differs from other flavors and to get the most out of pandoc, I encourage you to read the pandoc documentation, but here's a small list of a few noticeable features: